 The open flow of Teton Village helps with this, too, as adult beverages can be carried around legally and there's plenty of open space for kids to play safely and families to roam from spot to spot.
 In particular, if you're looking for a smaller snack than most menu offerings, The General Store is stocked with candy, snacks, milkshakes, smoothies and all the post-skiing goodness a kid might need.

-The porch at Nick Wilson's provides a good site to hang out while keeping an eye on kids in the Village Commons Courtyard.
-It has snow sculptures and a new ice skating rink and really provides kids with an outdoor après scene of their own.
+The porch at RPK3 provides a good site to hang out while keeping an eye on kids in the Village Commons Courtyard.
+It has snow sculptures and an ice skating rink and really provides kids with an outdoor après scene of their own.

 Relax at the Spa